23W-GBAC/Shutter101/README.md

 ### WHOAMI

 Hello there, I'm **Jayson**.
 I'm a first year Health Informatics  student at THD European Campus Rottal-Inn.
 I have been learning programming languages like Python and R. I have very basic understanding of HTML, CSS and Javascript.
-I am fascinated of taking pictures of the places that I have been to so I created this repos as a blog to my photo gallery of my travels.
+I am fascinated of taking pictures of beautiful sceneries and architecture so I created this repo as a blog to my photo gallery of my travels.
 While also providing  informations about photography.
 In addition, adding automation scipts while creating this blog.

 ______